ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance.md

 You can review the next account invoice to confirm that you are no longer billed for this instance.
 From the {{site.data.keyword.cloud_notm}} console, click **Manage > Billing and usage**, then click **Invoices**.

+New deployments of vCenter Server multizone instances are not supported.
+{:deprecated}

-## Procedure to delete instances from the Resources page
+## Procedure to delete vCenter Server instances from the Resources page
 {: #vc_deletinginstance-procedure1}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.